jjvanzon/Circular-Language-Spec/spec/commands/command-redirection.md

 ![](images/4.%20Command%20Redirection.021.png)

 Yes, there are a lot of class lines, but each separate call has a separate class line to the right definition.
-If there is a recursive command running, then each execution of the same command has a separate execution symbol, because there will be an execution contained in an execution, contained in an execution, etcetera.
+If there is a recursive command running, then each execution of the same command has a separate execution symbol, because there might be an execution contained in an execution, contained in an execution, etcetera.

 ### Loose Ideas about Command Redirection